-A: Typically not, although there’s still a debate about that, but typically not.
+A: Typically not, although there’s still a debate about that, typically not.
 No, it would be the merchant processor that would be the VASP because they’re doing it on the behalf of the merchant, and not the merchant itself as someone who’s accepting.

 Q: Are VASPs on the hook to comply with the new travel rules for money transfers?
-And if they are, can you explain a bit.
+And if they are, can you explain a bit?

 A: Yes, they are.
 It really depends on the country.
 In the United States absolutely.
-Switzerland, Singapore, a number of jurisdictions are very strict about it.
+Switzerland, Singapore, and a number of jurisdictions are very strict about it.

-U.S. has had some regulatory forbearance, meaning that they have only right now had a prosecution once that involved it.
+The U.S. has had some regulatory forbearance, meaning that they have only right now had a prosecution once that involved it.
 But I anticipate that that’s going to increase as the technology availability of solutions increases over this year.

-Switzerland, it has been enforced for quite some time.
+In Switzerland, it has been enforced for quite some time.
 Singapore as well, you can’t get registered in Singapore without showing a travel rule solution.
 So I would say that, if you think about it globally, you’ll probably see, by mid to the end of this year, or certainly the early part of next year that you’ll probably see 80 to 90 countries where it’s required.

 Now, the interesting challenge on travel rule is, if you’re in a country where a customer wants to send funds to another VASP in another country where they don’t have that regulation, we still do not have a strong answer from the regulators about are you allowed to do it.
-And this is what we call the sunrise problem, which is just like the sun doesn’t rise at 6 a.m. every day in the same country, that neither do regulations, they come up at different times.
+And this is what we call the sunrise problem, which is just like the sun doesn’t rise at 6 a.m. every day in the same country, neither do regulations, they come up at different times.

 And so you’ve got this challenge of, I’m in this regulated country, and my customer’s beneficiary is not.
 So what do I do?
-And so there’s various technologies to do that.
+And so there are various technologies to do that.
 So CipherTrace has been working on a solution, it’s also a regulatory conundrum.
 But keep an eye on this space.

 There’s been a lot of thought in this area.
 But that is one of the biggest problems.
-And it’s similar to when travel rule became in place for wire transfers, it took some time to bring that up.
+And it’s similar to when the travel rule became in place for wire transfers, it took some time to bring that up.
 And, you know, even though we were going through a centralized network at SWIFT, it still took some time.
 Here, we’re talking about a decentralized system with no central authority and many currencies.
 So it’s going to take some time.

-Q: Does the FDIC definition apply to a noncustodial exchange?
+Q: Does the FDIC definition apply to a non-custodial exchange?
 And as a follow-up question, and is it only for crypto to fiat?

 A: Okay, second one first, it is not just from crypto to fiat.
 So FDIC definition applies from crypto to crypto.
-So, for example, Changelly or Shapeshift, all those would fall under the definition of a VASP.
+So, for example, Changelly or Shapeshift, all would fall under the definition of a VASP.
 So I’m flipping from crypto to crypto.
 Now, on the non-custodial, well, I am not quite sure what a noncustodial exchange is, but I guess that must be a DeFi exchange.
 So today, they do not; they are carved out because they do not take custody.
-They are carved out from the regulations because they are viewed as data providers and simply facilitating peer-to-peer transactions.
+They are carved out from the regulations because they are viewed as data providers and simply facilitate peer-to-peer transactions.

 Our view is that if you look at where FDIC has been going, which is you know, we’ve been privy to all of the proposed recommendations.
 They’ve got a lot in there about this, which is they are looking to bring those into the fold as virtual assets service providers, and make them have some accountability around record-keeping, investigative process, SAR filing, and AML.

 Now, we’ll see how far that goes but that’s where it is right now.
 Those are their recommendations.
-Now, the tricky ground here is regulating and applying regulations on companies that operate these noncustodial exchanges or DeFi exchanges, where they are clearly can be classified as VASPs versus software projects.
+Now, the tricky ground here is regulating and applying regulations on companies that operate these noncustodial exchanges or DeFi exchanges, where they clearly can be classified as VASPs versus software projects.